 The Budget Feature

 Yes, it is the budget feature.
+So let’s get serious about how to add this little twist to any challenge.
 Here is what you need:

 - Fake money